Watery Diarrhea - Not Always Due to Food Poisoning

 • EPI causes night blindness and seizures.

-• Also there may be manifestations of loss of fat soluble vitamins (A, D, E, K) that starts to appear along with other symptoms of malabsorption of nutrients.
+• Also, there may be manifestations of loss of fat-soluble vitamins (A, D, E, K) that start to appear along with other symptoms of malabsorption of nutrients.

 • Low levels of calcium and magnesium in the serum may also lead to tetany (intermittent muscular spasms).

-• Flatulence and abdominal cramps is another problem due to indigestion.
+• Flatulence and abdominal cramps are another problem due to indigestion.

-• Swelling (edema) of the peripheral limbs may result from protein depletion that are lost with other nutrients in the intestinal lumen.
+• Swelling (edema) of the peripheral limbs may result from protein depletion that is lost with other nutrients in the intestinal lumen.

-• Mouth ulcers and change in color of the tongue, abdominal distention, hair fall, weakened muscle movements are also amongst the common symptoms.
+• Mouth ulcers and changes in the color of the tongue, abdominal distention, hair fall, and weakened muscle movements are also common symptoms.

-For normal digestion to take place, we need normal secretions of the pancreas consisting of proteins (3 percent) and a lot of water and electrolytes (97 percent).
-If due to diseases like long history of the infection of pancreas, there is a damage to the parts of the pancreas, it causes loss of function of pancreas that is associated with the digestion of the lipids and other nutrients in food.
+For normal digestion to occur, we need normal secretions of the pancreas consisting of proteins (3 percent) and a lot of water and electrolytes (97 percent).
+If due to diseases like the long history of infection of the pancreas, there is damage to the parts of the pancreas, it causes loss of function of the pancreas that is associated with the digestion of the lipids and other nutrients in food.

-Fats, we know, make a lot of bulk of our food and the resulting energy from food is largely dependent on the digestion of this fat content properly.
-Pancreas does all this digestion of the fats in the small intestinal lumen through its well formed secretions.
-1 gram of fats when metabolized yield 9 Calories of energy which is more than double produced by the metabolism of 1g of carbohydrates (which is 4 Calories for 1 gram).
+Fats, we know, make a lot of bulk of our food, and the resulting energy from food is largely dependent on the digestion of this fat content properly.
+The pancreas does all this digestion of the fats in the small intestinal lumen through its well-formed secretions.
+One gram of fats when metabolized yields 9 Calories of energy which is more than double produced by the metabolism of 1 gram of carbohydrates (which is 4 Calories for 1 gram).

-So, it is obvious that patient will feel lack of energy and fatigue too, along with diarrhea if he has the EPI.
-People usually know only one condition associated with the pancreatic insufficiency and that is diabetes mellitus.
-It is our duty to inform and guide the patients regarding other diseases too.
-Because, a well informed patient will never go for self medication and will not become a prey of the quakes if he/she gets any indigestion issues.
+So, it is obvious that the patient will feel a lack of energy and fatigue too, along with diarrhea if he has the EPI.
+People usually know only one condition associated with pancreatic insufficiency and that is diabetes mellitus.
+We must inform and guide the patients regarding other diseases too.
+A well-informed patient will never go for self-medication and will not become prey to the quakes if a person gets any indigestion issues.

 Who Is at a Greater Risk of Developing EPI?